gros-pataplouf/pete_baker_onboarding/README.md

 ### d) Getting started.
 Have a look at the material:
 - baker.py will contain the production code.
 Currently, it only contains a function cake() which does not return anything.
--  test_baker.py (adjust filename for javascript and java branch) contains the test.
+-  test_baker.py contains the test.
 There are already some prewritten tests and steps outlined to get you started.